 The Center for Housing Policy recently released an eye-opening report indicating that about 10 million working households in the United States spent more than half their income on housing.
 This “severe housing cost burden” affects nearly 25 percent of all rental households.
 Although Texas enjoys relatively low housing costs, its working households experienced one of the nation’s most significant increases in this cost burden from 2008 to 2009.

 In College Station, only about 35 percent of total households are estimated to be owner-occupied, which is significantly less than the 68 percent across the state.
 Obviously, this is due in part to our large student population, but it’s also related to local incomes and the availability of affordable housing.
 Nearly 15 percent of area families live below the poverty line, and for these families, even houses that sell for $100,000 or less — which represent only 6 percent of sales in recent years — can be unattainable.

 David Gwin, the City of College Station’s Economic and Community Development Director, on Thursday updated the city council on the proposed 2012 Community Development Action Plan and budget.
 As part of his presentation, he addressed some of the myths and misconceptions regarding the Down Payment Assistance Program.
-Here is a video clip of Gwin’s presentation:
+Continue reading Clearing up Misconceptions About the Down Payment Assistance Program

 This blog is a short summary of the College Station City Council’s workshop and regular meetings on Thursday, April 14, and is not the official minutes.
 Changes made to specific items will be recorded in the minutes, which will be available in approximately two weeks.